This piece is for the “Fundación Fernando María Centenera Jaraba V Certamen de Dibujo Contemporáneo Pilarby Andrés Centenera Jaraba

 Published by lisagingles

-She has exhibited over the past few years in Spain, U.K, Ireland and N.Ireland.
+She has exhibited nationally and internationally over the past years.

 " The artist´s works conjure a bewitching world of eerie fairly tales and ancient folklore, a world where both menacing and benign forces of nature are at play"